 Building a relationship creates trust, and it’s this trust that will result in more treatment.
 You can still discuss their benefits, but you must be honest and concise, and then drive the conversation back to the patient’s wants and needs.

 There are so many nuances in the dental insurance world, and the better you can understand them, the better you can communicate with your patients.
 With these four tips, your team can overcome their anxiety about insurance, and start helping patients become healthier.
-Get a free copy of our Tips for Talking Insurance Benefits here, or for more information about ACT and how we can help you build a Better Practice and a Better Life, contact Gina!
+Get a free copy of our Tips for Talking Insurance Benefits here, or for more information about ACT and how we can help you build a Better Practice and a Better Life, contact us!

 Robyn Theisen